oddbird/css-sandbox/src/sasslike/mixins-functions.md

 ```

 The `<argument-list>` syntax
-can hopefully match the function argument notation,
+should ideally match the function argument notation.
-for positional and named arguments,
-and declaration-like `;` delimiters.

 When the mixin is resolved,
 the output of the mixin